-- 1. For the purposes of carrying out the tasks listed in Article 5(2), the Authority shall carry out a periodic assessment of the following obliged entities, based on criteria and following the process specified in paragraphs 2 to 6 of this Article and in Article 13: - (a) credit institutions that are established in at least seven Member States, including the Member State of establishment and the Member States where they are operating via subsidiaries or branches; - (b) other financial institutions that operate in at least ten Member States, including the Member State of establishment, another Member State where they are operating via a subsidiary or a branch, and all other Member States where they are operating by means of direct provision of services or via a network of representative agents. - 2.
-The inherent risk profile of the assessed obliged entities referred to in paragraph 1, point (a) or (b) shall be classified as low, medium, substantial or high in each jurisdiction they operate in, based on the benchmarks and following the methodology set out in the regulatory technical standard referred to in paragraph 5.
+1. For the purposes of carrying out the tasks listed in Article 5(2), the Authority shall carry out a periodic assessment based on criteria and following the process specified in paragraphs 2 to 6 of this Article and in Article 13 of credit institutions, financial institutions, groups of credit and financial institutions referred to in paragraph 3 where, in at least seven Member States, including the home Member State, they provide services either via establishments referred to in article 2 (8) of [AMLD], or actively provide services through free provision of services.

+2. The risk profile of the assessed obliged entities referred to in paragraph 1 shall be classified as low, medium, substantial or high in each jurisdiction they operate in, based on the benchmarks and following the methodology set out in the regulatory technical standard referred to in paragraph 5.

+3. The methodology for classifying the risk profile shall be established separately for at least the following categories of obliged entities:

+(a) credit institutions;

+- (b) bureaux de change;

+- (c) collective investment undertaking;

+- (d) credit providers other than credit institutions;

+- (e) e-money institutions;

+- (f) investment firms;

+- (g) payments service providers;

+- (h) life insurance undertakings;

+- (i) life insurance intermediaries;

-- 3. The methodology for classifying the inherent risk profile shall be established separately for at least the following categories of obliged entities: - (a) credit institutions; - (b) bureaux de change; - (c) undertaking for collective investment in transferable securities and alternative investment funds; - (d) credit providers other than credit institutions; - (e) e-money institutions; - (f) investment firms; - (g) payments service providers; - (h) life insurance undertakings; - (i) life insurance intermediaries; - (i) other financial institutions. - 4.
-For each category of obliged entities referred to in paragraph 4, the benchmarks in the assessment methodology shall be based on the risk factor categories related to customer, products, services, transactions, delivery channels and geographical areas.
-The benchmarks shall be established for at least the following indicators of inherent risk in any Member State they operate in: - (a) with respect to customer-related risk: the share of non-resident customers, the presence and share of customers identified as Politically Exposed persons ('PEPs'); - (b) with respect to products and services offered: - (i) the significance and the trading volume of products and services identified as the most potentially vulnerable to money laundering and terrorist financing risks at the level of the internal market in the supranational risk assessment or at the level of the country in the national risk assessment; - (ii) the volume of the deposit and payment account services provided under the freedom to provide services; - (iii) for money remittance service providers, the significance of aggregate annual emission and reception activity of each remitter in a jurisdiction; - (c) with respect to geographical areas: - (i) the annual volume of correspondent banking services provided by Union financial sector entities in third countries;
+- (j) crypto-asset service providers;

+- (k) Other financial institutions.

+4. For each category of obliged entities referred to in paragraph 3, the benchmarks in the assessment methodology shall be based on the risk factor categories related to customer, products, services, transactions, delivery channels and geographical areas.
+The benchmarks shall be established for at least the following indicators of inherent risk in any Member State they operate in:

+(a) with respect to customer-related risk: the presence and share of customers identified as Politically exposed persons ('PEPs');

+(b) with respect to products and services offered:

+(i) the significance and the trading volume of products and services identified as the most potentially vulnerable to money laundering and terrorist financing risks at the level of the internal market in the supra-national risk assessment or at the level of the country in the national risk assessment;

+(iii) for money remittance service providers, the significance of aggregate annual emission and reception activity of each remitter in a jurisdiction;

+(c) with respect to geographical areas:

+(i) the annual volume of correspondent banking services provided by Union financial sector entities in third countries;

+(ii) the number of correspondent banking relationships from third countries with structural weaknesses in their AML systems identified by global standard setting bodies;

+5. The Authority shall develop draft regulatory technical standard specifying:

+(a) the assessment criteria referred to in the first paragraph, including criteria under which an obliged entity would be considered to actively provide services through the free provision of services for the purposes of the periodic assessment;

-- (ii) the number and share of correspondent banking clients from third countries with structural weaknesses in their AML systems identified by global standard setting bodies; - (iii) the volume of activity of virtual assets service providers registered or licensed in third countries and operating as financial institutions in the Union. - 5.
-The Authority shall develop draft regulatory technical standards setting out the methodology with the benchmarks referred to in paragraph 4 for classifying the inherent risk profile of any cross-border credit or financial institution in each Member State it operates in as low, medium, substantial or high.
+(b) the methodology with the benchmarks referred to in paragraph 4 for classifying the risk profile of credit or financial institution as low, medium, substantial or high.

+Where a credit institution or financial institution is part of a group, the risk profile should be classified at group-wide level.

-The Authority shall submit the draft regulatory technical standards to the Commission by [1 January 2025].
+The Authority shall submit the draft regulatory technical standards to the Commission by 1 January 2025.